What Makes a Tree Protected and how to find out

 Preservation orders

-What can I do to determine when a tree is in danger?
+What can I do to determine whether a tree is safe?

 TPO search